bhavanguna2008-cpu/Exploration-of-AI-Use-Case-Case-studies-on-smart-speakers/README.md

   A smart speaker is an AI-enabled electronic device that accepts voice commands from users and provides appropriate responses or performs actions.
 Examples include smart speakers such as Amazon Echo, Google Nest, and Apple HomePod.
-Smart speakers combine several AI technologies to understand human speech, identify the user's intention, search for information, control smart devices, play music, set reminders, and answer questions.
+Smart speakers combine several AI technologies to understand human speech identify the user's intention, search for information, control smart devices, play music, set reminders, and answer questions.